 The latest change came with update 10.08, where Fracture was removed from the rotation to make space for Sunset's return.

-We will update this article whenever changes are announced or dropped into the game to reflect the correct map set.
+We will update this article whenever changes are announced or go live in the game to reflect the correct map set.

 Make sure to stay tuned to Siege.gg for the best Valorant coverage and the latest news on all the major shooter titles.